sjcomeau43543/HappinessReport/README.md

 Visualization Design
 ---
+Originally we had started by choosing 2 set graphs as below.

 We plan on using somewhat of a story-telly technique to display our data.
 Since we have so many different factors to display we want to start by showing the overall happiness per country in a simple choropleth map similar to below.

 ![cloropleth_example](img/proposal/cloropleth.png)